integr8ly/integreatly-operator/test-cases/tests/upgrade/n01a-measure-downtime-during-openshift-upgrade.md

    > You should see the message saying the upgrade of the OpenShift cluster is triggered

+   - In case of upgrade between minor versions you might need to change the channel first
+     - `oc patch clusterversion/version -p '{"spec":{"channel":"stable-4.y"}}' --type=merge`
+     - see the [Knowledgebase article](https://access.redhat.com/solutions/4606811) for details

 5. Ask QE team to login to the ocm staging environment and get the ID of the cluster that is going to be upgraded:

    ```bash